The Curse of La Llorona-2019

 A film that allows for post-credits discussion is always positive, with Madame Bovary (1949) a lengthy analysis of a character begs deliberation.

-Minnelli pours love and energy into a work dripping with nuances, long before his famous musicals came to fruition.
-A strong and vital female character suffers a lonely and despairing fate on her own which is tragic and sad, but she did live her life with a zest that should empower us all.
+Minnelli pours love and energy into a work dripping with nuances long before his famous musicals came to fruition.
+A strong and vital female character suffers a lonely and despairing fate, which is tragic and sad, but she lives her life with a zest that should empower us all.

 Oscar Nominations: Best Art Direction-Set Decoration, Black-and-White